surajkiron/roomba_planner/README.md

 The origin of the occupancy grid is the bottom left of the image.
 The positive x-axis is to the right and positive y-axis is upwards.
 The grid is of size `320 x 320` with a resolution of `0.05 m`.
 The `OccupancyGrid` class has methods to set occupancy for a given coordinate, which could be useful for testing solutions.
-Feel free to edit this part of the code as well as use any kind of visualization assist (Not needed for this assessment).

 ### Robot